 Program Title Ph.D.
 Ed.D.
 M.S.
 M.A.
 Master of M.Ed.
 MFA

 Elementary Education Y Y

 GRADUATE FACULTY

-P. Sztajn, Interim Department Head
+P. Sztajn, Department Head

-Director of Graduate Programs:
+Directors of Graduate Programs:

-S. J. Carrier, Box 7801, 919/513-2808, sjcarrie@ncsu.edu, Elementary Education Professors: P. L. Marshall, P. Sztajn; Associate Professors: S. J. Carrier, J. Minogue, M. M. Pop, A. M. Wiseman; Assistant Professors: J. Scherrer, B. L. Sondel, T. A. Walkowiak; Teaching Associate Professors: A. D. Harrington; Teaching Assistant Professors: V. N. Faulkner, M. J. Jeffries Degree Programs: The Department of Elementary Education offers two advanced-level graduate programs.
+J. K. Lee, Box 7801, jklee@ncsu.edu, Curriculum, Instruction, and Counselor Education S. J. Carrier, Box 7801, 919/513-2808, sicarrie@ncsu.edu, Curriculum, Instruction, and Counselor Education Professors: P. L. Marshall, P. Sztajn; Associate Professors: S. J. Carrier, K. A. Keene, J. Minogue, M. M. Pop, A. M. Wiseman; Assistant Professors: J. Scherrer, B. L. Sondel, T. A. Walkowiak; Teaching Associate Professors: A. D. Harrington; Teaching Assistant Professors: V. N. Faulkner, M. J. Jeffries, J. G. Koch Degree Programs: The Department of Elementary Education offers two advanced-level graduate programs.
 The Master of Education (MEd) and Master of Science (MS) programs in Elementary Education are designed for those who already hold a current K-6 teaching certificate.
 The MEd and MS programs are especially tailored to provide candidates with strong content knowledge and application skills necessary to address student learning in the classroom, providing their future students with a deep knowledge of content and promoting critical thinking and communication skills that are beneficial in the workplace and in daily living.
 Degree Requirements: The 30 credit hour MEd program requires the completion of a culminating project, whereas the 33 credit hour MS program has a stronger research focus and requires the preparation of a thesis.
 The MS program requires the approval of a faculty member who is willing to serve as thesis advisor.
 Admission Requirements:

 - A copy of your current teaching certification. - A 500-800 word personal statement describing your professional goals. - Three letters of recommendation from educational professionals. - Copies of transcripts from all institutions listed on your application. - CV/Resume NOTE: GREs are not required for the MEd or MS degree, but students with undergraduate overall GPAs below a 3.0 are strongly encouraged to submit scores.
 For information on the Elementary Education Master of Arts in Teaching (MAT) administered by the Dean's Office, please see Master of Arts in Teaching.
 This program offers a graduate degree and initial teaching license in the areas of elementary education, middle grades language arts or social studies, secondary English, secondary social studies, and special education (along with a number of other fields).
 Student Financial Support: Typically, no financial aid through the department is available for master level students.
 Click on Graduate Courses for current course information.
-Engineering - (Off-campus program only) Degrees Offered:
+NCSU Graduate Catalog Engineering - (Off-campus program only) Degrees Offered: